code4it-dev/c4it-notes/content/csharp-tip/08-exception-handling-when-clause/index.md

 ---
-title: 'C# Tip: Exception handling with WHEN clause'
+title: "C# Tip: Exception handling with WHEN clause"
 date: 2022-02-08
 tags:
   - CSharp
 url: /csharptips/exception-handling-when-clause
 categories:
   - CSharp Tips
 summary: Instead of using if-else or switch blocks to handle exceptions, you can do it gracefully using the 'when' keyword.
 ---